wilmoore/macbook/README.md

 # Developer System Setup for Mac OS X

-> Prepares a Mac running OS X Mountain Lion (or higher) for polyglot software development.
-Run as many times as you like...no harm will be done (idempotency).
+> A list of steps that I go through to get a new machine with OS X Mountain Lion (or higher) bootstrapped for polyglot software development.
+Until there is a blessed way to automate Xcode install, the first couple steps will continue to be manual.

 ## Install